stoand/kiwi-webpack-plugin/README.md

 # Kiwi - Javascript Test Runner for Kakoune

-# WARNING - this tool is in the experimental phase
+__Warning: This tool is under development.
+Breaking changes make occur anytime and some functionality might not be well tested.

-__Do not rely on it for anything other than experiments.__
+Do not rely on it for anything other than experiments.__

 [![demo](https://asciinema.org/a/QiWSFNU5tKpg1oB2tslFHT4Dn.svg)](https://asciinema.org/a/QiWSFNU5tKpg1oB2tslFHT4Dn?autoplay=1)